Oakville Family Lawyer

 Divorce, Separation & Family Law Counsel – (905) 581-7222

-Are you considering divorce or separation but unsure where to turn?
+Are you considering divorce or separation but do not know where to turn?
 Feldstein Family Law Group P.C. has the knowledge and experience in family law to help you.

-Trust our Oakville family lawyers to handle every aspect of your case.
+Rely on our Oakville family lawyers to support every aspect of your case.
 You can also visit our Family Law Help Centre or consider our coaching, drafting, or other unbundled legal services.

-Through this website and our flexible fee structure, we aim to make experienced family law assistance more accessible to those in need.
-Our lawyers serve Oakville and surrounding communities across Ontario in all areas of divorce, separation, and family law.
+Through this website and our flexible fee structure, we aim to make experienced family law assistance more accessible.
+Our lawyers serve Oakville and communities across Ontario in all areas of divorce, separation, and family law.

 Oakville Divorce Lawyers